mspeculatrix/sniffle/README.md

 - **localhosts.cfg** - a key/value list of devices on the local network, in the format `<name>: <ip>`.
 It might be useful to have this in `/etc/` on *nix systems.
 - **snarfle.cfg** - a key/value list of basic config settings, in the format `<name>: <value>`.
 - **bpf_filters.cfg** - a key/value list of basic config settings, in the format `<name>: <filter_string>`.

+Examples are provided in the etc folder.
+I recommend editing them then copying them to your /etc folder.

+The `localhosts.cfg` file is (or can be) shared with snarfle, so if you already have that installed in `/etc/` you don't need this copy.

 ## Documentation